Dishes With Dad

 Instructions

-• Place the potatoes in a large pot and cover with water by 1-2 inches.
-Bring to a boil and cook for 15 minutes or until fork tender.
-Then drain them in a colander and let them cool.
+• Cook the potatoes: Add the potatoes to a large pot and cover with cold water.
+Season the water with salt, bring to a boil, and cook for 10 to 15 minutes, or until fork tender.

-• Cover and refrigerate for at least 1 hour, up to 48 hours.
+• Chill the salad: Cover and refrigerate for at least 1 hour before serving.

 Notes

-Store leftovers in an airtight container and refrigerate for up to 5 days.
+• Store leftovers in the refrigerator for 3 to 4 days.

 Nutrition